kbknapp/cargo-count/README.md

 FLAGS:
     -h, --help                 Prints help information
-        --ignore               Ignore files and streams with invalid UTF-8 --unsafe-statistics    Displays percentages of "unsafe" code
-    -V, --version              Prints version information
+        --unsafe-statistics    Displays lines and percentages of "unsafe" code -V, --version              Prints version information
     -v, --verbose              Print verbose output

 OPTIONS:
     -l, --language <exts>...
-The languages to count by file extension (i.e. '-l js py cpp') -e, --exclude <paths>...
-Files or directories to exclude -s, --separator <sep>       Set the thousands separator for pretty printing
+Only count these languges (by source code extension) (i.e. '-l js py cpp')
+    -e, --exclude <paths>...
+Files or directories to exclude (automatically includes '.git') --utf8-rule <rule>      Sets the UTF-8 parsing rule (Defaults to 'strict') [values: ignore lossy strict]
+    -s, --separator <sep>       Set the thousands separator for pretty printing

 ARGS:
     to_count...
-The file or directory to count (defaults to current working directory when omitted)
+The files or directories (including children) to count (defaults to current working directory when omitted)
 ```

 ## License

-`cargo-count` is released under the terms of either the MIT or Apache 2.0 license.
-See the LICENSE-MIT or LICENSE-APACHE file for the details.
+`cargo-count` is released under the terms of the MIT.
+See the LICENSE-MIT file for the details.